-With the time left at school take a class that interests you but has no relationship to your career aspirations.
+During these last two semesters, take a class that interests you but has no relationship to your career aspirations.
 Take a class that terrifies you.
 If you’re a math major take an art history class and vice versa.
-This is one of the last times in a while that you will have access to great classes, great professors and the luxury of time to enjoy learning about something completely out of your comfort zone.
+This is one of the last times you will have access to great classes, great professors and the luxury of time to enjoy learning about something completely out of your comfort zone.
 If you are worried about taking a really difficult class, exercise your pass/fail option.

-Get a credit card in your own name, use it and pay your balance promptly every month so that you can build credit.
+Get a credit card in your own name, use it and pay it off promptly every month so that you can build credit.
 It’s very important that you establish a good credit rating so that when you do get out of school you’ll be able to do things like buy a car and rent an apartment.
-Prospective employers may check your credit rating for what it tells them about your level of maturity and responsibility
+Prospective employers may check your credit rating for what it tells them about your level of maturity and responsibility.

-Take the time to visit your friends at other colleges.
+Take time to visit your friends at other schools.
 It’s always interesting to see other campuses and this is a good time to plan that road trip you’ve been putting off to visit your friend at another school.
-You always end up missing something during your weekend away, but no one will remember the 3rd of 4th Hawaiian party weekend but they will remember visiting a friend at another school.
+You always end up missing something during your weekend away, but no one will remember the 3rd of 4th Hawaiian party.
+They will remember visiting a friend at another school.

 Plan to take some time off between school and work.
-Now is the time to start thinking about a two or three-week break (or longer if you can afford it) after graduation.
+Now is the time to start thinking about a two or three-week break (or longer if you can afford it) during winter break or after graduation.
 Who do you want to travel with?
 Where can you go that you may not be able to get to after you start working?

 Have fun!!!
 Appreciate waking up every morning without work and family responsibilities.
 Part of relishing these last days is to maintain a healthy balance between your academic life and your social life.
 Take a road trip with a group of friends or do other social activities you’ve been too busy to do.

 Your college years may not end up being the “best years” of your life as you’ve so often been led to believe, but these years are years of growth and opportunity, both socially and academically.
-They will undoubtedly have an outsized influence on who you eventually become.
-Embrace these years by squeezing everything you can out of this experience.
+They will undoubtedly have an outsized influence on who you eventually become so embrace these times and these experiences.

 The transition from school to work may be challenging, but it’s a challenge you will be ready for when the time comes.